skaya/angular-on-rails/README.md

 ```

 #### Assets
 Below you'll see a few more examples about specifying assets into templates and stylesheets.
-Here I use files from `frontend/assets` folder when I usually keep shared assets.
+Here I use assets files from `frontend/assets` folder when I usually keep shared assets.
 ``` css
 @import "~stylesheets/common";